campagnola/pycca/README.md

 * Can load executable machine code into memory pages on linux (and probably osx) and call this executable code via ctypes.
-* Simple assembler system in progress.
+* Simple assembler system in progress; see examples.py.